 100% of all contributions go directly to UnitingCare Australia and their national network of community service providers, who have been at the front line of service provision for over 100 years.

 Donate online or instore

-- Placing a gift under the Wishing Tree at any Kmart store nationally*
+- Monetary contributions by scanning a Wishing Tree tag at any Kmart store register

 Operation Christmas Child

 “Volunteer with Operation Christmas Child and join our happy band of volunteers reaching children in poverty with gift-filled shoeboxes and the Good News of Jesus Christ.
 There is a role for you!”

 Pack a shoe box or host a packing party and pack many shoeboxes with gifts for a child in need.
 Gifts can be as simple as something to wear, something to love, something to play with, something for hygiene or something for school.

 Please see the Operation Christmas Child website for COVID-19 guidelines and how you can help this year.